woven/woven/README.md

 It's free and open source.
 We hope it helps others as they navigate the world of Dart and Polymer, and we hope it helps us as others scrutinize our approach and help us improve.

+This is serving as the base for our latest work with [Woven](http://woven.co).
+A live version can be found at [http://mycommunity.org](http://mycommunity.org) for now.
+Please sign up!

 ### Components

 - Polymer (encapsulated and interoperable custom elements)